colinblatherwick/ChatGPT/README.md

 **StreamlitChatGPTv1:**

-How do I get this working.
+How do I get this working?

-Save it as a .py in the same repository as your python/jupiter notebook installation e.g. StreamlitChatGPTv1.py Open up a command prompt for windows/python or Anaconda prompt and run e.g. Anaconda Prompt type 'streamlit run StreamlitChatGPTv1.py'
+Save it as a .py in the same repository as your python/jupiter notebook installation e.g. StreamlitChatGPTv1.py Open up a command prompt for windows/python or Anaconda Prompt and run e.g. in Anaconda Prompt

+type 'streamlit run StreamlitChatGPTv1.py'
+You should now see your app, (Streamlit App.png)

 Type in your ChatGPT API Key and your Supabase password.

 Ask a question/s
+e.g.
+Streamlit App Output Q1.png
+Streamlit App Output Q2.png

-You have now built your first app.
+You have now built and run your first app.

 **Prompt example for producing a polymer sales dataset using Exxon Mobil grades**

+Prompt:

 You will produce a dataset for Exxon Mobil's Polymer division.
 You can find the csv with the rest of the files.